JordynMarcellus/testing-workshop-slides/src/slides.md

     - renders react components
 - React test library
     - integration testing for react compmonents
-- Puppeteer
-    - runs headless Chrome using node

 ---

+# Let's go through an example!

+--

 # Test levels

 - Multiple "levels" of tests, with different purposes for each.
+    - unit
+    - component
+    - integration
+    - functional (also called end-to-end or UI testing)
+---

+# Unit testing

+unit testing: testing the smallest parts of
-    - unit: small pieces of discrete functionality
+- focused on small pieces of discrete functionality
-        - does this function work as we expect it to?
+- e.g. does this function return data we expect it to?
-    - component: one component in isolation
+- difficulty level: easy

+---

+# Component testing

+component testing: testing a (React) component
 - given a set of props, what does the component render?
+- when a button is clicked, does a function get called?
+- difficulty level: easy
 ---

-# Test levels
+# Integration testing

-- integration: components working together
+- testing components working together
     - given some data, what happens with this set of components?
-- functional (also called end-to-end): a full user flow testing a working feature.
-    - does this feature work from the UI layer down to the API layer?
+    - when a button is clicked, does it call an asynchronous data-fetch?
+    - Ensures changes in one part of the codebase don't affect other parts of the codebase.
+- difficulty level: medium

 - We will focus on unit, component and integration tests for the purposes of this workshop.

 ---

-# Let's get our hands on a keyboard Marcellus >.>
+# A note on functional testing

+- Functional testing is hard, messy and out of scope for a six-hour intro workshop.
+- We can get _most_ of the benefits of functional testing with proper integration testing.

 ---